ellery0912/teapick/README.md

 # teapick

-First, you have to use git clone the joystickdrivers repository to initiate the joy_node
+First, you have to git clone the joystickdrivers repository to initiate the joy_node

 enter the command line below